alex1xu/mistral-takehome/README.md

 # CLI Embedding Search Tool

-A CLI tool for indexing and searching text documents using Mistral embeddings
+A CLI tool for indexing and searching for text documents within a directory by similarity using Mistral embeddings

 ## Quick Start